Skip to Content

 Franco Fontana Photo By Augusto De Luca

-Franco Fontana (1933) is a renowned Italian photographer known for his abstract color landscapes and his adept use of vibrant and harmonious colors.
+Franco Fontana (1933) is a renowned Italian artist and photographer known for his abstract color landscapes and his adept use of vibrant and harmonious colors.

 Fontana’s innovative use of color in the 1960s challenged traditional Italian photography in modern art.